A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Proposed Method

-Non-local operation is firstly proposed as a neighborhood filtering algorithm in image domain~\cite{buades2005non}.
+Nonlocal operation is first proposed as a neighborhood filtering algorithm in the image domain~\cite{buades2005non}.
 It can involve the long-range position contribution to the filtered response of a certain position and control the contribution under the guidance of appearance similarity.
-At the advantage of capturing long-range relationships, the non-local neural network has been validated effective in video classification, object detection, instance segmentation and keypoint detection~\cite{wang2018non}.
-The great generality and portability motivates us to apply non-local operation in psychological signal-based emotion recognition.
+At the advantage of capturing long-range relationships, the nonlocal neural network has been validated effective in video classification, object detection, instance segmentation, and keypoint detection~\cite{wang2018non}.
+The great generality and portability motivates us to apply nonlocal operation in the recognition of psychological signals based emotions.

-However, as described in Section~\ref{SCA}, traditional attention module will multiply the computational complexity for large size features.
-Therefore, the RNTA module performs piecewise non-local operation.
-It takes the three parts of cliping features from the SCA as the inputs.
+However, as described in Section~\ref{SCA}, the traditional attention module will multiply the computational complexity for large-size features.
+Therefore, the RNTA module performs a piecewise nonlocal operation.
+It takes the three parts of clipping features from the SCA as the inputs.
 Similar to the SCA, the RNTA is also trained recursively to reduce the model complexity.